Español English

 They are evergreen plants with a climbing habit that reach 3 meters (9.84 feet) in height.
 The leaves are similar to those of the Fatsia but less webbed and wider (20 cm/7.87").
 They can produce light green flowers that are not very decorative.

-They are used as indoor climbing plants or on north-facing terraces and balconies.
-They are also used to cover walls in shade or semi-shade; they are suitable for hydroculture.
+Ivy Tree is used as indoor climbing plants or on north-facing terraces and balconies.
+It's also used to cover walls in shade or semi-shade; it's suitable for hydroculture.

-The Fatshiedra needs a very illuminated exposure but without direct sun and a high humidity; sprinkle the leaves from time to time with warm water without lime or place a plate with wet gravel under the pot.
-They do not resist drafts or be near heating.
+Fatshedera needs a very illuminated exposure but without direct sun and a high humidity; sprinkle the leaves from time to time with warm water without lime or place a plate with wet gravel under the pot.
+It does not resist drafts or be near heating.

 The soil can be a commercial substrate for humus-rich houseplants.
 The transplant is done in autumn or spring when the roots appear below the pot.